 But the fact is, data is only as valuable as the strategy it informs, and learning how to add someone to Google Search Console is the first step to empowering a consultant or an agency to help you with search engine optimization.

-Companies that depend on search visibility to drive revenue will need someone to be in the Google Search Console dashboard every day to monitor, analyze, and interact with their search data.
+Companies that depend on search visibility to drive revenue will need someone to be in the Google Search Console dashboard every day to monitor, analyze, and interact with their search data and analytics reports.
 If you bring in a specialist to turn your data into an actionable SEO strategy, you’ll be free to focus on growing your business while they work to boost your organic traffic.

 But, handing over the reins to someone else doesn’t mean you need to reveal your private information.
 Using the Google Search Console add admin function will let you delegate SEO responsibilities without giving someone full control over your account.
 Use this step-by-step guide to using the Google Search Console add user feature to get started.

 Keep in mind that Google Search Console used to be called Google Webmaster Tools.
 If someone asks you how to add user to “Webmaster Tools,” add user to “Google Webmaster Tools,” or where the Google Webmaster Tools add user function is, they’re looking for the Google Search Console add user button.

 Download this guide to learn how to make the best use of the free, powerful tools Google provides to improve your SEO processes and performance.

 How to Add a User to Google Search Console

 It’s a simple process to add users to Google Search Console.
 But before you add them, you’ll want to make sure you’re assigning the appropriate permissions to their accounts, and limiting users to the specific tasks they need to perform.